$0 Vietnam → Japan Work Visa Guide — Quick-Start Checklist

 Step 3: Verify the Japanese Receiving Side

-For SSW placements, you can also verify the Japanese employer or accepting organization through the Immigration Services Agency (ISA) at ssw.go.jp.
-Accepting organizations must be registered and in compliance.
-A recruiter who cannot give you the specific Japanese company name and registration number before you sign anything is not operating transparently.
+For SSW placements, ask for the specific Japanese employer or accepting organization and verify the employer-side requirements through the Immigration Services Agency's SSW information at https://www.moj.go.jp/isa/policies/ssw/nyuukokukanri10_00001.html.
+A recruiter who cannot give you the specific Japanese company name before you sign anything is not operating transparently.

 Free Download